akmaljon1016/fancy_indicator/README.md

 ## Parameters
 - gradientColors (List<Color>): A list of colors used for the gradient in the indicator.

-- gradientStopColors (List<double>): A list of stops for the gradient colors.
+- gradientColorsStops (List<double>): A list of stops for the gradient colors.

 - width (double): The width of the indicator widget.